bruno-camara/tfsd-emse/README.md

 # GIT basic features - tfsd-emse
 > Repository for git and github basic features for Technological foundations of software development class.

+## Documentation
+The documentation can be found in https://tfsd-emse.readthedocs.io/en/latest/ .
+It was made using Read The Docs.
+All the files used are in the folder [docs](./docs/)

 ## Questions

 **0.5/5 points - Create a private key/public key pair, add your public key on github/gitlab.**